 Credits: Vocal credit on “U” and "For Sale?
 (Interlude)"

 TDE's lone songstress, SZA, has two credits here returning the favor for "Babylon."
-SZA's really dope.
+SZA is amazing.
+Future star.

 Credit: Vocal credit on "Complexion"

-I couldn't find much on this Talkbox Monte person.
-I did find someone named Monte Neuble who has credits on Channel Orange and Mary J. Blige's last album among a few others, He's nothing more than a Twitter egg though so I'm not 100% sure.
+I couldn't find much on Monte.
+I did, however, find someone named Monte Neuble who has credits on Channel Orange and Mary J. Blige's last album, among a few others.
+He's nothing more than a Twitter egg, though, so I'm not 100% sure.

 Credits: Songwriting and production credits on "u" "For Sale?
 (Interlude)", "Momma".
 Vocal credits on "For Sale?
 (Interlude)" and "i".

 Am I alone in not knowing who Taz Arnold is?
-Eight credits is nothing to scoff at.
-At first glance his music sounds kind of out there, I'm going to have to spend some time on him because Kendrick is basically telling me to and I would give that guy my first born child.
+Eight credits are nothing to scoff at.
+At first glance, his music sounds kind of out there.
+I'm going to have to spend some time with him because Kendrick is basically telling me to and I would give that guy my first born child.

 Credits: Songwriting credits on"For Free?
 (Interlude)", "These Walls", "How Much a Dollar Cost", and "You Ain't Gotta Lie (Momma Said)."Production credits on "For Free?
 (Interlude,)" "King Kunta," "These Walls," "For Sale?
 (Interlude)," "Complexion," and "The Blacker the Berry."

-With 10 total credits Terrace Martin has the third most credits behind only Thundercat and Sounwave.
-If you want to check out his music - how could you not? -DJBooth is the perfect place; we've been featuring his work for six years now.
-I have to say, I'm not overly familiar but I'm going to do my homework; I'd love to be able to hear his influence on the album.
+With 10 total credits, Terrace Martin has the third most credits behind only Thundercat and Sounwave.
+If you want to check out his music—How could you not?—DJBooth is the perfect place; we've been featuring his work for six years now.

 Credits: Production credit on "Institutionalized"